INFORMSJoC/2023.0322/README.md

 ```
 ## Requirements

+The models proposed in the paper are implemented using Julia language, and the dependencies of the Julia liabraries can be found in [Project.toml](Project.toml).
 For this project, we use the following Python Packages:

 1. Networkx is for the creation and study of the structrue, dynamics, and properties of network structure.